Welcome to the tutorial on how to combine Power BI Desktop with Health Discovery to turn text mining results into meaningful dashboards.

 With Power BI Desktop installed, you're ready to connect to Health Discovery.
-To see the many types of data sources available, select Get Data > More in the Power BI Desktop Home tab, and in the Get Data window, scroll through the list of All data sources.
-In this tutorial, we connect to the Search API of Health Discovery by using the Web data source.
+To see the many types of data sources available, select Get Data > More... in the Power BI Desktop Home tab, and in the Get Data window, search for "Web".
+In this tutorial, we connect to Health Discovery using the Web data source.

 Now the Power Query Editor should open:

-Click on the "Record" link to the right of payload and repeat the same for solrResponse and response.
+Click on the "Record" link to the right of payload.
 The following table should appear.

-Click on List to the right of docs to obtain a list of Records.
+Click on List to the right of textAnalysisResultDtos to obtain a list of Records.

 Now that you're connected to a data source, you can shape the data to meet your needs.
 Shaping doesn't affect the original data source, only this particular view of the data.

 As a first step, click on the To Table button in the upper left and click Ok in the window that pops up.